hirotaka-i/long-gwas-pipeline/README.md

     └── hg18ToHg38.over.chain.gz
 ```

-Foe example, if your target genotyping data is hg19, you can download required files using the provided script:
+For example, if your target genotyping data is hg19, you can download required files using the provided script:
 ```bash
 bin/download_references.sh hg19 References
 ```